Why You Need a Homeschool Binder (And How to Set One Up in 5 Easy Steps) by PlanIt Homeschool

 Step 2: Select Dividers and Choose How Many You Need

-Next, decide how many you’ll need based on how you want to organize your materials.
+Next, decide how many dividers you’ll need based on how you want to organize your materials.

 Use your choice to calculate how many dividers you need for your homeschool binder.